nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** You'll die if you overmash.
 Consider running if you didn't get the turn order right, or a good stamina refresh.
 Pray you don't miss.
 It's critical to empty Marcy's Stamina on Phase 4 before IceBlast for a full Stamina Refresh (Idiot Explanation: Do six 1's and then IceBlast)

 - Dario Phase 1
+  - Riddel - Defend (For Survival Purposes)
+  - Lynx - Get to Level 6
   - If Not Attacked
     - Lynx - Get to Level 6
-    - Marcy - 1's (until Dario Attacks or Level 4)
+    - Marcy - Get to Level 4
   - If Attacked
     - Lynx - 1 / 1 / 1 / 1
     - Marcy - 1 / 1